alfredwallace7/qwen2-vl-ollama-api/README.md

 ## Configuration

 - **Model and Device:** The model is loaded using the `Qwen/Qwen2-VL-7B-Instruct` transformer, and it automatically selects GPU if available.
+Around 17GB of VRAM is required for the 7B model.
 - **Streaming:** You can enable or disable streaming via the `stream` parameter in the API requests.
 - **Images:** Supports base64-encoded images, file paths, and URLs.
 - **JSON Format:** The `format="json"` option ensures the output is formatted in valid JSON, which is useful for structured data processing.